Auslander--Reiten theory in extriangulated categories: Stable module theory for extriangulated categories

 We recall basic notions for functor categories.
-For a skeletally small additive category $\mathscr{D}$, a \emph{$\mathscr{D}$-module} is a contravariant additive functor from $\mathscr{D}$ to $\mathit{Ab}$.
+For an additive category $\mathscr{D}$, a \emph{$\mathscr{D}$-module} is a contravariant additive functor from $\mathscr{D}$ to $\mathit{Ab}$.
 A \emph{morphism} between $\mathscr{D}$-modules is a natural transformation.
+We denote by $\Mod\mathscr{D}$ the category of $\mathscr{D}$-modules, which forms an abelian category.
 A $\mathscr{D}$-module $F$ is \emph{finitely presented} if there exists an exact sequence